brycehemme/svn-google-authn/README.md

 -----------------------------
 -----------------------------

-Install updates and C/C++ compiler:
+Install updates and C/C++ compiler and other tools:

     $ sudo apt-get update
     $ sudo apt-get upgrade